2008 Bangladeshi general election: Struggle for new elections

 On 5 April 2007, the country's Chief Election Commissioner, ATM Shamsul Huda, declared that the elections would need to be pushed back at least eighteen months.
 On 12 April, Ahmed announced in a televised speech to the nation that the next parliamentary election would be held before the end of 2008.
 On 15 July 2007, the Bangladesh Election Commission published a road map for the election, promising a compilation of voter lists by October 2008 and an official election call before the end of that year.
 The constitution of Bangladesh, however, provides holding election within 120 days of the formation of a caretaker government.

-After the election, the Jatiyo Sangshad will have to elect the next president of Bangladesh.
+After the election, the Jatiyo Sangshad had to elect the next president of Bangladesh.
 The presidential election should have taken place by 5 September 2007 when Iajuddin Ahmed's term expired.
 But the election was postponed as the Constitution of Bangladesh permits to delay the presidential election until a new Jatiyo Sangshad is formed.
 On 9 September 2007, President Ahmed addressed the nation and recalled indoor politics with strict conditions to facilitate preparation for the election and reaffirmed his commitment to hold the election on time or earlier.
 In early October, the Chief Election Commissioner Huda stated elections could be held by October 2008 if the electoral roll could be compiled by July 2008.

 Talks between the government and two smaller parties started on 22 May 2008, with the government indicating it would hold talks with all parties in short time.
 However, both the Awami League and the BNP declined to attend these talks as long as their leaders were still detained.
 Voters lists were announced to be ready on 22 July 2008.

 On 4 August 2008, mayor and city council elections were held in Sylhet, Khulna, Barisal and Rajshahi cities.
 BBC News reported that the candidates supported by the Awami League won twelve of the thirteen city corporations and municipalities voting, according to election commission officials.
 Finally, Chief Adviser Dr. Fakhruddin Ahmed announced on 21 September that the general election would be held on 18 December.

 The BNP called for a delay of the election until January 2009, while the Awami League was against such a delay.
 As a compromise, the election was postponed from 18 to 29 December.
 In a response to the demand of the major political parties, on 17 December 2008, the two-year-long state of emergency was lifted.

 Supreme Court ruling

-Notably, as of 20 December, as many as 35 prospective candidates were allowed by the High Court of the country to contest in the election notwithstanding a contrary decision of the Election Commission.
-A winner among them will lose a seat in the parliament if the Supreme Court of Bangladesh turns down the High Court decision.